Our Team

 Throughout her educational career, Dr. Adams has instructed K-12, public and private students in math and science.
 After retiring from one of the largest public school districts in the country in 2023, Dr. Adams has embarked on a journey to bring quality STEM instruction to students of all backgrounds and in all locations, whether from direct instruction, through evidence-based curriculum or by ensuring the presence of quality STEM-educators in the classroom.

-David Allen is a retired Food Scientist who has worked in the food industry for over 30 years.
+Dr. David Allen is a retired Food Scientist who has worked in the food industry for over 30 years.
 During this time, he worked in both Research and Development and Quality Assurance/Control and launched many domestic and global food and beverage products.
 As a Food Scientist, David was actively involved in college campus recruiting students at HBCUs (Historically Black Colleges and Universities) for internships in Food Science and Chemical Engineering.
 He also has served as a mentor for junior scientists and a charter member of the Diversity Equity and Inclusion Council at his former company.

-Bryan Bernat, Ph.D.
+Bryan Bernat, Ph.D

-Bryan has 25+ years of industrial experience discovering and developing medicines to improve the lives of patients with cancer, chronic kidney disease, hepatitis C and other indications.
+Dr. Bryan Bernat has 25+ years of industrial experience discovering and developing medicines to improve the lives of patients with cancer, chronic kidney disease, hepatitis C and other indications.
 He has led diverse teams, designed programs, and participated in STEM equity throughout the Chicago metropolitan area.
 Bryan advocates for equity in STEM and healthcare and believes grassroots organizations, like Building Bridges, create the most impact to benefit under resourced communities.

 Bryan received a B.S. in Biology from Indiana University-Bloomington, a Ph.D. in Biochemistry from Vanderbilt University and completed postdoctoral studies at University of Chicago.

-Tony Summers, Ph.D.
+Tony Summers, Ph.D

 Dr. Tony E. Summers has extensive postsecondary education experience.
 His experience includes Chief Executive Officer of the University of the District of Columbia Community College, Vice President for Student Development at Richland College (one of seven independently accredited colleges in the Dallas County Community College District), Director of Financial Aid and the Director of Diversity and Inclusion at the Community College of Allegheny County, in Pittsburgh, Pennsylvania and Adjunct instructor at the University of Southern Utah‘s Graduate Program in Public Administration.
 Dr. Summers is a published author of the text, The Reflective Administrator, a Leader Centered Focus.